gianfrancopapa/flutter-firebase-starter/README.md

 Storage

 - Methods for upload and download a file from firebase storage.

 ```dart
   Future<void> uploadFile(File file, String storagePath);
   Future<String> downloadFile(String storagePath, String localPath);
   Future<String> downloadURL(String storagePath);
 ```

 - [Flutter package][storage_package]
 - [Learn more][storage_learn_more]

-Dynamic links

-- Invite new users to your app using dynamic links.
-- Automatic login redirection inside the app.
-- Paswordless sign-in.
-- [Flutter package][dynamic_links_package]

 Remote Config

 - Example on how to use remote config to communicate users if the version of an app has increased.
 - [Flutter package][remote_config_package]
 - [Learn more][remote_config_learn_more]